More "Senior" (F1)

 which was probably what powered him to a 3rd place

 in the 1968 British Championship at Harringay.
-Thanks
+Off

 to Rick Young and Roger Melanaphy for the background